British citizen among 14 killed in New Orleans attack - BNO News

 British citizen among 14 killed in New Orleans attack

-A British citizen has been confirmed as one of the 14 victims of the New Orleans attack on New Year’s Eve, according to the city’s Coroner’s Office, making them the only foreigner known to have died in the attack.
+A 31-year-old British citizen has been confirmed as one of the 14 victims of the New Orleans attack on New Year’s Eve, according to Orlean’s Coroners Office and London Metro Police, making him the only foreigner known to have died in the attack.

-The Orleans Parish Coroner’s Office released a list on Friday of the victims of the January 1 terrorist attack on Bourbon Street.
-Among the victims is a British citizen whose identity is being withheld at the family’s request.
+The British National has been identified as 31-year-old Edward Pettifer, from Chelsea, London, according to the London Metropolitan Police.

 The British national died from blunt force injuries sustained on Bourbon Street, according to the Coroner’s Office.
 All but one of the 14 victims of the attack have been identified.
 Among the 13 identified victims, the British citizen is the only foreigner to have died as a result of the attack.